-To use a Bearer JWT as an authorization grant, use an access token request as defined in Section 4 of the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietfoauth-assertions] specification with the following specific parameter values and encodings.
+To use a Bearer JWT as an authorization grant, the client uses an access token request as defined in Section 4 of the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietfoauth-assertions] specification with the following specific parameter values and encodings.

-The value of the grant_type parameter MUST be urn:ietf:params:oauth:grant-type:jwt-bearer.
+The value of the grant_type is urn:ietf:params:oauth:grant-type:jwt-bearer.